wavefrontHQ/wavefront-sdk-csharp/docs/apptags.md

 * `cluster`: For example: `us-west-2`.
 * `shard`: The shard (aka mirror), for example: `secondary`.

-You can also optionally add custom tags specific to your application in the form of a `IDictionary` (see snippet below).
+You can also optionally add custom tags specific to your application in the form of an `IDictionary` (see snippet below).

 To create the application tags:
 ```csharp